How to Get Crayon Off the Wall: 5 Best Methods (Tested)

 Baking Soda Paste

-Baking soda is a gentle abrasive, meaning it can work to lift crayon wax without affecting the paint on the wall.
+Baking soda is a gentle abrasive that can lift crayon wax without affecting the paint on the wall.

 For this method, you’ll need to mix baking soda and water in a small bowl until a paste forms.
 Then, dip a toothbrush in the mixture and scrub in gentle circular motions.
 Finally, wipe the wall clean with a damp microfiber cloth.